jju/jju.github.io/content/bike/_index.md

 date = 2024-01-26T11:13:11-07:00
 draft = false
 categories = ['cycling']
-tags = ['racing','touring','bikes']
+tags = ['racing','touring','bikes','mtb']
 display_section = 'bike'
 +++

 I enjoy biking.
 You can read cycling blogposts [by checking out the bike category](../categories/cycling/).
+Below are some of the less topical but more explanatory(?) things about biking.